SirGFM/GFraMe/README.md

 ## Compiling and installing

-With all dependencies installing,  open a terminal and simply run:
+With all dependencies installed,  open a terminal and simply run:

 ```
 $ make